Skip to main content

 Equinix Metal currently has two validated server configurations for running Nutanix AHV (Acropolis Hypervisor):

 For this guide, we'll be using the m3.large.opt-c2s1.x86 server.
-The Dallas metro will also be the selected due to the availability of resources.
+We'll also use the Dallas metro because of its resource availability.

 Understanding Nutanix networking

-Before starting with the deployment for Nutanix on Metal, it is important to first understand the default networking that Nutanix configures on the server as part of the boot process.
-This will also assist with visualising the changes that need to be made in order to successfully create the desired end-state architecture.
+Before starting with the deployment for Nutanix on Metal, you should understand the default networking that Nutanix configures on the server as part of the boot process.
+This will also assist with seeing the changes you'll make to successfully create the desired end-state architecture.

-The main networking components that we need to be familiar with are:
+The main networking components for this project are:

 • Controller VM (CVM): The virtual machine responsible for the configuration and control of the cluster